rspamd/rspamd/doc/quickstart.md

 Each action can have its own score limit which can be modified by user settings.
 Rspamd assumes the following order of action scores: `no action` <= `greylist` <= `add header` <= `rewrite subject` <= `reject`.

-Actions are **NOT** performed by rspamd itself - they are just recommendations for the MTA agent (rmilter, for example) which performs the necessary actions, such as adding headers or rejecting mail.
+Actions are **NOT** performed by Rspamd itself - they are just recommendations for the MTA (via Rmilter, for example) which performs the necessary actions, such as adding headers or rejecting mail.

-SA `spam` is almost equal to rspamd `add header` action in the default setup.
+SA `spam` is almost equal to Rspamd `add header` action in the default setup.
 With this action, users will be able to check for messages in their `Junk` or `Spam` folder which is usually a desired behaviour.

 Scores and action settings are defined in the `metric` section.
 To override existing settings, or add scores for new symbols, you can use the `rspamd.conf.local` file.
 Here is an example of altering the `reject` action, changing the existing symbol and adding new symbol: